ajarbuckle23/DEI_PIP_ManagementPractices/README.md

 The initial evidence seemed to support the efficacy of PIP's, as the rates of involuntary termination for 'PIP' and 'Needs Improvement' employees were 15.4% and 27.8%, respectively.
 However, a chi-square test showed that there was insufficient evidence to conclude that the PIP's elevated employee performance so much that the employees outperformed those scoring a grade above in performance evaluations.
 Importantly, this analysis was constrained by a small sample size, with fewer than 20 employees in each group, which greatly limited the test's statistical power (its ability to capture a true effect).
 As a result, the company should continue investing in the PIP's and monitoring employee outcomes, and run a similar analysis once sample sizes increase.

 ## Diversity and Equity Analysis

+This analysis was the most in-depth, being comprised of three parts for three separate questions.

+**What is the overall diversity profile of the company?**

+I addressed this question by creating bar charts displaying the distribution of employees by various identity group categories: race, sex, Hispanic / Latino heritage, and US citizenship status.

+**Which recruiting sources promote diversity?**

+I addressed this question by creating a table that displayed percentages of non-White, Female, Hispanic / Latino heritage, and non-US citizen employees across the company, as well as segmented through the various recruitment sources.
+The company-wide statistics provided benchmarks to compare the recruitment sources with, so that it became clear which recruitment sources promoted diversity and which didn't.
+These are the results:

+Recruitment sources that promote diversity:

+**Diversity job fair**: this appears to be the best recruitment source overall for promoting diversity, as it ranks first for employees who are non-White, of Hispanic / Latino descent, and non-US citizens
+**Google search**: top recruitment source for female employees **CareerBuilder**: top recruitment source for female employees **Company website**: the only recruitment source asides from the diversity job fair to hire a greater percentage of non-White employees than the company-wide average

+Recruitment sources that maintain existing diversity levels:

+**Indeed**: roughly equal percentage of employees who are non-White, Female, of Hispanic / Latino descent, and non-US citizens hired this way as company-wide average
+**LinkedIn**: roughly equal percentage of employees who are non-White, Female, of Hispanic / Latino descent, and non-US citizens hired this way as company-wide average
+Recruitment sources that inhibit diversity:

+**Employee referrals**: the percentage of non-White and Female employees recruited this way is substantially lower than the company-wide average

+Recruitment sources for which there is insufficient data to draw conclusions:

+**On-line web application**: only one employee recruited this way **Other**: only two employees recruited this way

+**Is compensation at the company equitable between identity groups?**